mikeriley131/pull-request-test/README.md

 You are the Tech Lead for an e-commerce platform.
 It is your responsibility to ensure that all code released to production is of the utmost quality, maintainability, and performance.

+Please review this pull request as if it came from a teammate.

+- Leave inline comments on issues you find.
+- Suggest improvements or alternatives where appropriate.
+- Add a summary comment at the end with your overall assessment and approve or request changes.

 # Scripts

 ## `yarn dev`